farcasterxyz/protocol/README.md

 The Verification Store is a two-phase set CRDT with last write wins semantics that stores add and remove verification messages in separate sets.
 Each user can store a maximum of 50 messages, after which the oldest messages by timestamp-hash order are expired.

-The resource id $r$ for any type of follow message is the tuple `(fid, address)` and only one verification may exist per tuple.
-If a new message `m` is received that has $r$ identical to that of another message `n` in either set it creates a conflict.
+The conflict id $c$ for any type of verification message is the tuple `(fid, address)` and only one verification may exist per tuple.
+If a new message `m` is received that has $c$ identical to that of another message `n` in either set it creates a conflict.
 Such collisions are handled with the following rules:

 1. If timestamps are distinct, retain the one with the highest timestamp.
 2. If one message is a remove and the other is an add, retain the remove and discard the add.